annatequilaa/Unit-3/Project/README.md

 ### Proposed Solution
-Python, a higher level and interpreted programming language is selected as this project's main programming language.
-This is because Python has a huge selection of third party modules and library, my other tool kivymd being one of them.
+I have chosen to use Python to create a GUI with kivymd and SQLite due to many reasons.
+Python is a high-level, interpreted programming language known for its simplicity, readability, and easiness to use.
+One of Python's strongest features is it's third-party libraries[^3] and frameworks.
+For this project, I selected kivymd as it is very similar to Google’s Material Design spec as the goal of this framework is to be the easier to use version of Google's Material Design. [^5]

 ### Success Criteria
 1. The application includes a log-in/registration system to identify students.